technofocus-pte/secprodfndtndepth/Labs/Lab 01/Lab 01 - Securing identities with Microsoft Entra ID.md

 > **Note**: Do not use your Company/Work Account to login to redeem the Azure Pass, another Azure Pass will not be issued.

+> **Note**: In case, you are directed to the page - The following Microsoft Account will be used for Azure Pass page, then ignore steps #3 to #5

 3.  **Sign in** with the username given in the **Home/Resources** tab of your Lab environment. and click on the **Next** button.